Russian frigate Admiral Gorshkov: Construction and career

-On 28 May 2022, the Admiral Gorshkov test fired a 3M22 Zircon missile in the Barents Sea at a target in the White Sea.
+On 28 May 2022, Admiral Gorshkov test fired a 3M22 Zircon missile in the Barents Sea at a target in the White Sea.
 On 4 June, she was underway in the Barents Sea again conducting helicopter operations.
 The frigate took part in the parade on the Russian Navy day on 31 July in Saint Petersburg.
-On the same day, the Russian president Vladimir Putin announced Admiral Gorshkov will be the first ship armed with Zircon missiles.
+On the same day, the Russian president Vladimir Putin announced Admiral Gorshkov would be the first ship armed with Zircon missiles.
 She underwent maintenance in Kronstadt Marine Plant until November and on 23 November conducted firing with the Redut missile complex in the Baltic Sea.
 On 9 December 2022, she was sailing along the Norwegian coast, finally returning to Severomorsk on 11 December.
 In late December 2022, Admiral Gorshkov was preparing to re-enter service in early January 2023 armed with Zircon hypersonic missiles.